wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-create-gateway-arm-template.md

 ### Step 5

 On the Custom deployment blade, click **Create**.
+[AZURE.ACOM]}

 ## Next steps

-If you want to configure SSL offload, see [Configure an application gateway for SSL offload](/documentation/articles/application-gateway-ssl).
+If you want to configure SSL offload, see [Configure an application gateway for SSL offload](/documentation/articles/application-gateway-ssl/).

-If you want to configure an application gateway to use with an internal load balancer, see [Create an application gateway with an internal load balancer (ILB)](/documentation/articles/application-gateway-ilb).
+If you want to configure an application gateway to use with an internal load balancer, see [Create an application gateway with an internal load balancer (ILB)](/documentation/articles/application-gateway-ilb/).

 If you want more information about load balancing options in general, see:

+[AZURE.ACOM]{
 - [Azure Load Balancer](/documentation/services/load-balancer/)
+[AZURE.ACOM]}
 - [Azure Traffic Manager](/documentation/services/traffic-manager/)